JonathanZWhite/less-in-practice/README.md

 less-style-guide
 ================

-Style guide for projects that use LESS
+Style guide for projects that use LESS.
+(Work in progress)

 ##Style